-You can take your parrot to a vet to be clipped, or you can trim your parrot’s nails at home.
-Once the claws have been clipped, various textured perches can keep a parrot’s nails short.
+You can take your parrot to a vet to be clipped or trim your parrot’s nails at home.
+Once the claws have been clipped, various textured perches can keep a parrot’s nails the right length.

 Are My Parrot’s Nails Too Long?

-If your parrot’s nails feel sharp, they might not necessarily be too long.
-Parrots’ claws are meant to be pointy as it gives them a better grip on their food and perches.
+If your parrot’s nails feel sharp, they might not be long.
+Parrots’ claws are meant to be pointy, giving them a better grip on food, objects, and perches.

-If a parrot struggles to do normal things, such as walk and stand, they’re most likely too long.
+If a parrot struggles to do everyday things, such as walk and stand, its claws are likely too long.

 Signs of Overgrown Parrot Nails

 If your parrot’s claws are overgrown, you’ll notice the following signs:

 - Long, curly, or twisted claws.
 The claws should have a curve, but they shouldn’t curl back on themselves like a sheep’s horn.

 - Flaky appearance.
 This is due to the shedding of layers of keratin.

 - Difficulty grasping objects.
 It may struggle to pick up and position items.